DraftShift/Docs/docs/calibration/tuning.md

 Increasing these values will result in faster tool change movement up to the point of reaching your `max_velocity`, `max_accel`, `max_z_velocity` and `max_z_accel` values.
 The `max_velocity`, `max_accel`, `max_z_velocity` and `max_z_accel` values will be used if `params_fast_speed` or `params_path_speed` exceeds them.

 ### Deminishing Returns
-After tuning all of your currents and speeds, a typical Voron 2.4 should be capable of tool changes less than 10 seconds from the bed and back.
+After tuning all of your currents and speeds, a typical Voron 2.4 should be capable of tool changes that are less than 10 seconds from the bed and back.

 With specialized hardware, faster speeds can be achieved, but you get to the point where there is little to no benifit.
 As per [Prusa's Max Speed Calculator](https://blog.prusa3d.com/calculator_3416/#speed), you can only accelerate so fast until reaching the maximum velocity.
 With the size of the standard Voron 2.4 being 350mm or less, you start to be limited by the time it takes to actually pickup the tool.